Motley Fool Rule Breakers Review: Is It Worth It?

 Aggressive Growth Stock Picks for Patient Investors - Motley Fool Rule Breakers Review: Is It Worth It?

-The 21-Year Track Record: What the Numbers Actually Show
+The 21.9-Year Track Record: What the Numbers Actually Show

-Let’s challenge your first assumption: that a stock picking service needs to be right most of the time to be valuable.
+First assumption to drop: that a stock picking service needs to be right most of the time, right away, to be valuable.

-So how does the service still beat the market by 2x?
+So how does the service still beat the market?

 The Asymmetric Math of Rule Breakers